studersi/test-4/tutorial-4/README.md

 ...
 ```

 I will use `christian-folini.ch` as my example domain.
 This will show in the shell commands.
-All these commands need to be adopted to your own domain, if they are meant to work, of course.
+Of course, all these commands need to be adopted to your own domain, if they are meant to work.

 We will now create the base configuration for our domain.